aws-samples/nextcloud-server/README.md

 }
 ```
 This ensures that that even when the security credentials are leaked, an attacker cannot directly use it to access files from his own address.

+User [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) are stored in `/var/www/html/config/config.php` on your EC2 instance.
+The credentials may be used to mount other S3 buckets in your AWS account as [NextCloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/external_storage/amazons3.html) by modifying inline policy `Resource` key to include desired S3 buckets.